Joe-Hall-Lee/STaR-Judge/README.md

 ### 5. Train the Distilled ET Model

-Navigate to the `disilled` folder and execute `distill_judge.py`.
+Navigate to the `distilled` folder and execute `distill_judge.py`.
 Afterward, use the `scripts/train_sft.sh` script to train the Distilled ET model.

 ### 6. Train the Rationale Generation Model